 Quantifying indirect energy use provides a basis for calculating 'other relevant indirect greenhouse gas emissions' as requested in EN17.
-Tracking and reducing indirect energy use can improve the overall life-cycle performance of products and services, and serve as part of a comprehensive design-for-environment program.
+This covers Scope 3 of the WRI/WBCSD GHG Protocol.
+Tracking and reducing indirect energy use can improve the overall life-cycle performance of an event and its products and services, and serve as part of a comprehensive design-forenvironment program.